CakePopKid/Assignment-1-Class-based-Inheritance-and-Virtual-Dispatch-in-Java/README.md

 # Assignment-1-Class-based-Inheritance-and-Virtual-Dispatch-in-Java
-Assignment 1: Class-based Inheritance and Virtual Dispatch in Java Due Friday, September 18 at 11:59 PM
+**Assignment 1: Class-based Inheritance and Virtual Dispatch in Java **Due Friday, September 18 at 11:59 PM

-Goals for This Assignment
+**Goals for This Assignment**
 By the time you have completed this work, you should be able to:

-Use class-based inheritance to implement different behaviors for the same method Implement an immutable list
+   -Use class-based inheritance to implement different behaviors for the same method -Implement an immutable list
-Use recursion to implement basic list operations
+   -Use recursion to implement basic list operations

-Provided files:
+*Provided files:*
   ImmutableList.java
   ImmutableListTest.java
   Cons.java
   Nil.java